Dynatrace/ufo-esp32/README.md

 - Turn all LEDs red on the top row: `/api?top=0|15|ff0000`
 - First seven LEDs red, the rest green: `/api?top=0|7|ff0000&top=7|8|00ff00`

-To reset the row back to its original state, execute the following API call:
+To reset the row back to its black state, execute the following API call:

 `/api?top_init`

+The backgroud color (default is black) can be set by `top_bg=<hex color>`

 #### Controlling the bottom row
 Controlling the LEDs on the bottom row works similar as the top row.
 Instead of using the `top` query parameter, it should